SHoogland/shoogland-com/docs/2020/08-04-raspberry-pi-home-assistant.md

 ### Prerequisites
 - know how on how to port forward on your router, so the domain name connects to your pi
+- Forward port 80 (for certbot challenge) and port 443 (for the interface over ssl)

 ### Lets get started
 Start with a clean pi: [setup raspberry pi](./04-13-raspberry-pi-setup.md)